cvedovini/wp-linkedin/readme.txt

 There are two shortcodes available:

-* [li_recommendations width="480" length="200" interval="1000"] displays a rotating scroller with the recommendations you received
+* `[li_recommendations width="480" length="200" interval="1000"]` displays a rotating scroller with the recommendations you received
-* [li_profile] displays your LinkedIn profile.
-Optional attributes are `fields` and `lang` to overide the general settings but you can pass any attribute and use it in customized templates.
+* `[li_profile]` displays your LinkedIn profile.
+Optional attributes are `fields` and `lang` to overide the general settings.
+But you can pass any attribute and use it in customized templates.
+* `[li_card]` displays a simple LinkedIn card.
+Optional attributes are `picture_width` and `summary_length`, and `fields` and `lang` to overide the general settings.
+But you can pass any attribute and use it in customized templates.

 To customize the rendering of both shortcodes you must create a `linkedin` folder in your theme and then copy the template file you want to modify.
 The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `templates` folder.

+See this post for more details on customization: [Showing more of your LinkedIn profile with WP-LinkedIn](http://vedovini.net/2013/06/showing-more-of-your-linkedin-profile-with-wp-linkedin/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wp-linkedin)

 == Changelog ==

+= version 1.4 =
+- Corrected link to post about customization in the readme
+- Modified the javascript for the recommendation slider so that it uses `$(document).ready()`
+- Added a widget and shortcode displaying a simple LinkedIn card

+= version 1.3.8 =
+- Corrected a bug that interfers with other plugins using output buffering
+- Updated French and Dutch localizations

+= version 1.3.7 =
+- Added a 'css' option for the widget width to disable setting the width using javascript.
+This allows to set the width using CSS, which is particularly useful with responsive themes.
+- Added a link to the post on vedovini.net about customizing the plugin's output

+= version 1.3.6 =
+- Fixing how the presence of data is tested and adding error messages when the profile cannot be retrieved

+= version 1.3.5 =
+- Adding French and Dutch translations (Credit to Jan Spoelstra for the Dutch translations)
+- Fixing path issue while laoding the text domain
+- Added credit section to the readme file
+- Changed name of bundled classes to avoid name colisions

+= version 1.3.4 =
+- Enable an 'auto' mode for the width of the recommendations in order to accomodate responsive themes.
+However, it won't work in some occasion where the width of the parent cannot be calculated.
+To activate it just use 'auto' as the recommendations width.

 = version 1.3.3 =
 - Updating the css version